syamjir/fraction-utils/README.md

 - **Convert Decimal to Fraction:** Convert a decimal number to its fractional representation.
 - **Validate Fractions:** Validate fraction strings in the form 'numerator/denominator'.
 - **Convert Fraction to Decimal:** Convert a fraction string to its decimal representation.
+- **Simplify a given fraction:** Dividing the numerator and denominator by their greatest common divisor.

 ## Installation